Air Conditioner Repair Checklist

 4 Steps to Cleaning Your AC System

 Weeds, vegetation and bushes can block your condensing unit.
 This may reduce its airflow, lower its energy efficiency and affect your comfort.
 Here’s a method you can follow to get your system operating well again.

 - Turn off electricity completely at the breaker or outdoor device.

 - Clear plant rubbish around the unit.
 Once you’ve gotten rid of bigger debris within a two-foot space, you can use a soft brush or vacuum to slowly remove dust from the condenser fins.
-Distorted fins can also hurt capability, so you can attempt to reshape them with a blunt knife.
+Distorted fins can also hurt capability.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the system.
 Don’t get water on the fan motor.

 When air conditioning equipment doesn’t have enough refrigerant, they’ll have difficulty removing heat and humidity from your home.

 Here are a couple of signs that your equipment is leaking refrigerant: